LuckyJimJD/LuckyJimJD.github.io/presentations/LOtraining.md

 ***

+## What to Wear

+- Comfortable clothes and shoes
+- No clothing, buttons, or other items with political insignia or messages
+- The goal is not to draw attention to yourself, other than the green NLG Legal Observer hat

+***

 ## Additional Equipment for Covid-19 Precaution

 - Masks
-	- If possible, bring extra.
+	- If possible, bring extra
-	- If tear gas/pepper spray is used, you will want to change your mask.
+	- If tear gas/pepper spray is used, you will want to change your mask
 - Goggles
 	- With seal to keep out tear gas/pepper spray
 	- You can use swimming goggles for this purpose